-Two studies directly assessed HCRU (7, 10) among mRCC patients.
-The COMPARZ non-inferiority clinical trial comparing pazopanib vs. sunitinib used self-reported health-care utilisation during follow-up appointment for HRQoL assessment.
-This included monthly medical visits not related to the study, telephone consultations, number of days hospitalised and number of emergency department visits for the first 6 months of follow-up.
-Similarly, Hansen et al. did a post-doc evaluation of the COMPARZ study comparing HCRU between the two groups for the whole follow-up period.
-They used the study data regarding health-care providers, laboratory and radiology use, hospitalisations, procedures and pharmacy services.
-The combined results of these studies showed a statistical decrease of less than 0.03 emergency and radiology visits per month of survival in favor of pazopanib compared to sunitinib.
+two groups for the whole followup period.
+They used the study data regarding healthcare providers, laboratory and radiology use, hospitalizations, procedures, and pharmacy services.
+The combined results of these studies showed a statistical decrease of less than 0.03 emergency and radiology visits per month of survival in favour of pazopanib compared to sunitinib.
 Albeit statistically significant, the difference in HCRU seen between the groups of these studies is relatively small and may be explained by the fact that both groups received targeted therapies.
 Also, these studies lacked objective results, since the data used were self-reported by patients and included well-selected patients for clinical trial.
-Our study relies on data directly from patients' computerised files, thus reflects objective information.
-Importantly this study includes unselected patients.
+Our study relies on data directly from patients' computerized files, thus reflects objective information.
+Importantly, our study includes unselected patients.